What is Cinematography

 What does a Cinematographer do?

-A cinematographer is often known as the Director of Photography, is the head of camera and lighting crew.
-They work on the aesthetic of the film; their job is to ensure that the visual architecture of the film aligns with the director’s vision.
-From adding special effects to managing lighting, colors, and the overall look of each shot, it is all their responsibility.
+A cinematographer, often called the Director of Photography, leads the camera and lighting crew.
+They shape the film’s aesthetic, ensuring that the visual architecture aligns with the director’s vision.
+From adding special effects to managing lighting, colors, and the overall look of each shot, they handle it all.
 There are different types of cinematographers such as narrative, documentary, commercial, etc.

 Some of the key responsibilities of cinematographers are listed below: